dillonpan/nfl-postgreSQL/README.md

 ['team', 't_points', 'fumbles_lost', 'pass_cpt', 'pass_att', 'pass_yrds', 'pass_tds', 'ints', 'rush_att', 'rush_yrds', 'rush_tds']

 Since we are still connected to the database, we don't need to reconnect to it.
-Just like we did previously wth the standings, we can use string formatting and the headers list to create the offense table under the nfl schema:
+Just like we did previously wth the standings, we can use string formatting and the headers list to create the offense table under the nfl schema.
+We also created a foreign key to link with the nfl.standings table:
 ```
 cur.execute('''
 CREATE TABLE nfl.offense(